 In 1958, the family moved to New Westminster, as Dorothy, the mother, was so tired of living on a farm without the conveniences of a Saskatchewan prairie village, where she grew up.
 She wanted to walk to the Library and to the Grocery Store and Post Office herself, instead of having a Library Van come around, instead of having the children bring home the groceries and instead of the roadside mailbox system.
 In New Westminster, she was able to walk to these places herself.

 A fourth daughter Cheri was born in New Westminster in February 1959, the day after the eldest daughter Ellen's 18th birthday!
 The family was complete.
 The five children completed their schooling at New Westminster Secondary and then went on to post secondary education.

 The Tompson Family, 1983.
 Sandford, Cheri, John, Diane.
 Front row: Ellen, Dorothy, June.

-Ellen's 48 year career started as a school teacher in Surrey in 1960, and other areas in BC for 12 years, then went on to employment counselling and vocational rehabilitation for the federal government, then coordinated training for the professionals in the vocational rehabilitation sector.
+Ellen's 48 year career started as a school teacher in Surrey in 1960, and other areas in BC for 12 years, then went on to employment counseling and vocational rehabilitation for the federal government, then coordinated training for the professionals in the vocational rehabilitation sector.
 She was a teacher on call for several years after her retirement from full time work.
 She now stays very active as a volunteer with various heritage and seniors groups.
 Ellen lives in New Westminster.

 June always found it easy to find work as she was a stenographer and secretary with record typing speeds!
 She had an interesting variety of positions in businesses, and settled upon real estate as her longstanding successful career.
 She was secretary in the MPs office in New Westminster before her retirement.
 She is an excellent pianist, a creative scrap–booker and has researched online reams of family genealogy.
 She lives in South Surrey.